estelledenis/system-monitor/README.md

 ### Vulnerability Scans ###

-  - Vulnerability scans look for several things:
+### 🔹 What Are Vulnerability Scans?
+A **vulnerability scan** is an automated process that identifies security weaknesses in a system, network, or application.
+It helps organizations detect and mitigate potential threats before they can be exploited.

+### 🔹 What Do Vulnerability Scans Look For?
-    - Open ports (entry points that attackers might exploit).
+- **🛠️ Open Ports** – Identifies entry points that attackers might exploit.
-    - Services running on the system.
-    - Potential security weaknesses.
+- **⚙️ Running Services** – Detects active services that could be potential targets.
+- **🔓 Security Weaknesses** – Finds misconfigurations, outdated software, and vulnerabilities.

 For vulnerabilities, ports left open are a potential security risk and could allow hackers to gain access to your system.
 The system itself has a way to heck for open ports.
 Below is an example of running such a command: